-- collecting supporting documents about the applicant (e.g. CV), including the fit and proper assessment form; - deciding if the applicant complies with the "fit & proper" requirements.
+- collecting supporting documents about the applicant (e.g. CV), including the fit and proper assessment form; - deciding if the applicant complies with the "fit and proper" requirements.

-Each year, the Corporate and Regulatory Affairs Team/HR department update their information with the annual fit and proper questionnaire collected from directors, MD, other "persons effectively running the company" and key function holders and Pre-Approval Control Function/Control Function role holders.
+Each year, the Corporate and Regulatory Affairs Team/HR department/Direct Managers update their information with an annual fit and proper questionnaire collected from directors, CEO, other "persons effectively running the company", key function holders, Pre-Approval Control Function/Control Function role holders and employees within the scope of IDD.

-Furthermore, when the Corporate Secretary/HR department receives notification of any changes affecting an individual's propriety, it updates the latest assessment.
+Furthermore, when the Corporate and Regulatory Affairs Team/HR department receives notification of any changes affecting an individual's propriety, it updates the latest assessment.